electron/electron/docs/api/menu-item.md

 #### `menuItem.registerAccelerator`

-A `Boolean` indicating if the accelerator should be registered with the system or just displayed, this property can be dynamically changed.
+A `Boolean` indicating if the accelerator should be registered with the system or just displayed.

+This property can be dynamically changed.

 #### `menuItem.commandId`